joshl26/Outdoorsy/README.md

 >Data Associations - associating user data with the respective campgrounds and comments using reference method

->Heroku - cloud platform as a service used as a web application deployment model
+>Render.com - cloud platform as a service used as a web application deployment model

 >AWS - mongodb is hosted on amazon ec2 instance